The Teddy Bear Clinic is 27 Years Old Sunday

 The first few years were held at the Veteran’s Home Deer Park and then the event moved to Blessing Hospital and eventually to the campus of Blessing-Rieman College of Nursing.
-Every year at this time my daughter, 25 years after attending the first clinic, reminds me of that day we spent together.
+Every year at this time my daughter, 27 years after attending the first clinic, reminds me of that day we spent together.
 It’s one of those Father-Daughter events you will always remember.
+She finally was able to make it back with her mom and my five grandchildren to attend last year’s Teddy Bear Clinic (see photo).
+The kids had a wonderful time going from one area to the other.

 The Teddy Bear Clinic is planned and conducted by the Blessing-Rieman Student Nurse Organization (SNO) as part of its community service commitment.
 The Clinic is designed to help children realize the importance of good health and overcome fears of a health check-up by conducting a check-up on their favorite doll or stuffed toy.
 Blessing-Rieman College of Nursing students will interact with each child and their stuffed toy as they use a stethoscope to listen to heart and lungs, apply a bandage to boo-boos and record their toy’s height and weight.
 Stations will also provide information on safety and poison prevention.

 In addition, emergency response vehicles are scheduled to be on-site for children to see and Air Evac helicopter tours will be offered, if the helicopter is available.
-The Quincy Police Department will offer a presentation of the K-9 unit dog as well.
-Face painting will also be available.
 Refreshments will be provided by Refreshment Services Pepsi and DOT Foods.
+Plus, the first 200 youngsters will get a free bicycle helmet.

 Why not make a lifetime memory with your kids this Sunday by attending the Teddy Bear Clinic.
 It’ll be a memory maker for you and your child.
 I’m living proof of that.